Razaik25/shopMate/readme.md

 |10|If the user clicks on delete item, take them to the parent list |DELETE| `lists\:list_id\items\edit`|`users_one_list.ejs`|

 ### Future Implementations:
+---
-* Implement the showing error messages to the users
+* Show error messages to the users
 * Implement user roles (Admin and customers)
 * Query google api to get the first image of the item the user enters
 * Include Jquery to add animations for the user interface